eduardomessias/eduardomessias.github.io/_posts/2019-05-09-js-physics-engine.md

 - 2 Applying other forces (air resistance)
   - *Air resistance now is being applied to the balls*
   - *Their weight now affects the time they hit the ground*

+<iframe src="https://editor.p5js.org/eduardo.messias/embed/xDLfSHug8" width="800" height="400" scroll="no" align="center"></iframe>

+- 3 Drag force
+  - *When the balls get into the green liquid box, the unknown material drag them with its force.
+Science fiction example.*

 <iframe src="https://editor.p5js.org/eduardo.messias/embed/09nFcoO9L" width="800" height="400" scroll="no" align="center"></iframe>

 - 3 Applying friction